The following categories of cyber security dangers should be thoroughly understood by cyber security experts.

 3. Denial of Service

 A cyber assault known as a denial of service (DoS) bombards a computer or network with requests, preventing it from responding.
 The same technique is accomplished via a distributed DoS (DDoS), except the attack comes from a computer network.
 Flood attacks are frequently used by cyber attackers to thwart the “handshake” procedure and do a DoS.
 There are numerous additional methods that may be employed, and some cybercriminals make use of networks being down to conduct additional assaults.
 According to Jeff Melnick of Netwrix, a provider of information technology security software, a botnet is a type of DDoS in which millions of devices can be infected with malware and under the control of a hacker.
 Botnets, also referred to as zombie systems, aim at and overpower a target’s computing power.
 The sites of botnets vary geographically, making them difficult to track.

 4. Man in the Middle

-When hackers insert themselves into a two-party transaction, this is referred to as a man-in-the-middle (MITM) attack.
-Cisco reports that after interfering with traffic, they can filter and steal data.
-MITM attacks frequently occur when a visitor connects to a public Wi-Fi network that is not secured.
-Attackers place themselves in the path of the visitor and the network, then use malware to install software and steal data.
+When hackers interject themselves into a two-party transaction, a man-in-the-middle (MITM) assault takes place.
+According to Cisco, they can filter and take data after disrupting the traffic.
+When a visitor makes use of an unprotected public Wi-Fi network, MITM assaults frequently happen.
+Attackers place themselves in the way of the visitor and the network, then employ malware to set up malicious software and access data.

-Phishing attacks employ forgery, such as an email, to trick the recipient into opening it and following the instructions contained within, such as providing a credit card number.
-"The objective is to steal sensitive data such as credit card and login information or to infect the victim's computer with malware," Cisco reports.
+Phishing attacks use phony correspondence, such an email, to con the recipient into opening it and following the instructions contained therein, like entering a credit card number.
+According to Cisco, the intention is to steal personal information like credit card numbers and login credentials or to infect the victim’s computer with malware.